Advice to Domino Pros: Get Java experience

-Earl, a 20-year veteran of IT recruiting, spoke with SearchDomino.com about the client's wish list and how he filled the job.
+Earl, a 20-year veteran of IT recruiting, spoke with SearchDomino.com about the client's wish list and how he filled

 The job: Domino application developers (two) on a three-person team responsible for developing and maintaining Domino workflow and Web enabled applications in a large telecommunications company.
 "The client had to replace two people that left.
 They seem to be comfortable with three people and aren't planning to expand the team that I know of."

 Typical local pay range: $40-$55/hour contract rate or $65,000-$75,000 salary plus bonus for a senior developer with three years' Notes/Domino experience and eight to 10 years' IT experience.
 A signing bonus was not offered for this position.

 How you filled the job: "We posted notices on our Web site, http://www.itechconsult.com, on ComputerJobs.com and on Dice.com.
 We sent up three candidates, and the client hired two of them.
 It took about a month from first identifying the candidates to getting them started on the job."